 Start with a location

 How far away from home do you want to be?
 Do you want to go to college in California?
 Is it your dream to live in New York City or Boston?
 Maybe you’d like to go to school in the middle of the country.
+You also might consider using your college years to get to know a different part of the country.
 Use the indices of guide books, maps and online search tools to find colleges in the area of your choice.